distrustCaution/integrated-security-example/README.md

 # Integrated-Security-Example
-Example code to show to to use the Integrated-Security-Testing npm package
+Example code to show how to do integrated security testing